 - COPE does not force union members to contribute to the fund.

 - COPE does not use dues money in the form of contributions to endorsed candidates.

-- COPE does not make union members participate in its programs in their union or their community
+- COPE does not make members participate in its programs in their local or their community